 Blood samples: blood will be taken by drawing blood from your child’s vein.
 Research blood samples will be taken on 4 different occasions and the amount will depend on the age and body weight of the child.

-Skin strip sample: 8 sticky discs (like Sellotape) will be applied to the skin to take a small sample of skin so it can be examined under the microscope.
+Skin strip sample: sticky discs (like Sellotape) will be applied to the skin to take a small sample of skin so it can be examined under the microscope.
 This is not painful or uncomfortable.
+Up to 10 samples will be taken from an area with active eczema and up to 10 will be taken from an area without eczema.
 These will be taken on 3 different occasions.

 Skin swab samples: to identify the microorganisms and metabolites that are involved in eczema.
 The samples will be taken from inflamed and non-inflamed skin from near the same spot.
 Skin swabs will be taken on 3 different occasions.